Adroiti/docs-for-code-review-tools/Pylint-no-self-argument.md

 ## Description

-Used when the first argument of a (instance) method has a name other than self.
+Used when the first argument of a (instance) method has a name other than `self`.

-This is nothing more than a convention: the name self has no special meaning to Python.
+This is nothing more than a convention: the name `self` has no special meaning to Python.
 Note, however, that by not following the convention your code may be less readable to other Python programmers, and it is also conceivable that a class browser program might be written that relies upon such a convention.

 Example of **incorrect** code: